Divorce and your Safe Deposit Box

 While in the past these have been brushed off as irrelevant, today companies offering private vault solutions have revolutionised the industry and are seen as the preferred choice over bank storage and home storage options.

 At Private Vaults Australia, we offer you the kind of peace of mind that neither bank safes nor home safes can afford you.
-We believe that we can help you alleviate the difficulties of divorce and your safe deposit box is a great investment in securing your wealth and cherished possessions.
-Our Class 1 monitored facility offers unparalleled security all-day every day so you can rest assured that your valuables are safe from all forms of threats.
-We offer you a purpose-built safe deposit with complimentary insurance up to $20,000 and exclusive access.
+Our Class 1 monitored safe deposit box facility offers unparalleled security all-day every day so you can rest assured that your valuables are safe and secure.